 Given how vital your septic tank is to maintaining a well-functioning home, it can be very useful to have an idea of some of the more common septic tank problems.
-Courtesy of Delaware Valley Septics, your source for septic system repair in West Chester, PA, and the surrounding area, take a look at our list of septic tank issues to watch out for — and how to avoid them.
+Courtesy of Delaware Valley Septic, Sewer & Storm, your source for septic system repair in West Chester, PA, and the surrounding area, take a look at our list of septic tank issues to watch out for — and how to avoid them.

 1. Excess water in tank